guptaviha/Data-Cleaning-at-Scale-Part2/README.md

 	Improvements were made on the original script based on above results, to run the improved script on all datasets following step 5:

+5. To calculate precision and recall of improved script run command `./run_part2subset.sh` This will behave same as run_part1.sh and output both original and cleaned csv of dataset samples.
+Follow Step 4 to calculate precision and recall using the output.
+	NOTE: If facing permission denied error on running above command, run the following - `chmod 777 run_part2subset.sh`

-5. Run the script *run_part2.sh* by calling `./run_part2.sh` in the shell.
-This will output entire cleaned datasets to HDFS with filenames as <DatasetID>Cleaned.out
+6. Run the script *run_part2.sh* by calling `./run_part2.sh` in the shell.
+This will output entire cleaned datasets to HDFS with filenames as [DatasetID]Cleaned.out
+	NOTE: If facing permission denied error on running above command, run the following - `chmod 777 run_part2subset.sh`

 ---